feyraftsl/Hertz/README.md

-# hertz
+# Hertz
 [![release](https://img.shields.io/github/v/release/feyraftsl/hertz?style=flat-square&color=e07a2f)](https://github.com/feyraftsl/Hertz/releases/latest)

-hertz is a hertz-fork and a tui-inspired local music player for android. music helped me through a lot, this is the thank you note.
+Hertz is a dmt-fork and a tui-inspired local music player for android. music helped me through a lot, this is the thank you note.

 ## what it does